Get creative approved without the version chaos.

 When an approval has sat for a couple of days she nudges the reviewer, so the launch does not slip because someone forgot.

-Open notes from the last round follow the asset, marked resolved or not, so feedback does not get lost between versions.
+Open notes from the last round follow the asset, marked resolved or not, so feedback stops scattering across DMs and email.

 No separate proofing login